hairline-bandit/Gloss-Programming-Language/README.md

 Put the hq.ps1 file and main.py file directly inside

+Make sure you have the Python interpreter in your path and able to be ran with "python" command in prompt

+Make sure you have the GoLang compiler installed

 ## To start programming:

 Make a text file in the gloss folder you made